fasiha/ebisu/README.md

 Let’s consider how a flashcard app might use this statistical machinery for soft-binary quizzes, where the quiz result is a decimal value between 0 and 1, inclusive.
 A very reasonable convention would be to treat values greater 0.5 as \\(z=1\\) and the rest as \\(z=0\\).
 But this still leaves open two independent parameters, \\(q_1 = p(z = 1 | x = 1)\\) and \\(q_0 = p(z = 1 | x = 0)\\).
 These paramters can be seen as,
 - what are the odds that the student really knew the answer but it just slipped her mind, because of factors other than her memory—what she ate just before the quiz, how much coffee she’s had, her stress level, the ambient noise?
 This is \\(q_1\\).
 - And similarly, suppose the student really had forgotten the answer: what are the odds that she got the quiz right?
-This is \\(q_0\\), and while it may seem absurd, consider how often you’ve remembered the answer after some struggle and were sure that had circumstances been slightly different, you’d have failed the quiz?
+This is \\(q_0\\), and can capture situations like multiple-choice quizzes, or cases where the “successful recall” was actually due to a chance event other than memory recall (perhaps the student saw the answer on the news).
+Or, consider how often you’ve remembered the answer after considerable struggle but were sure that had circumstances been slightly different, you’d have failed the quiz?

 One appealing way to set both these parameters for a given fuzzy quiz result is, given a `0 <= result <= 1`,
 1. set \\(q_1 = \max(result, 1-result)\\), and then